Updated on 12/30/2022 with USB-C conflict information and additional multipoint pairing information.

 Bluetooth is all great when it works.
 But if you’re someone who likes to play around with these kinds of connected gadgets, you know it can be frustrating when there’s a hang-up pairing the two.
 Here are some common causes of pairing problems, as well as advice on what you can do about them.

 Why Bluetooth pairings fail

 Bluetooth depends on both hardware and software to work properly.
 So if your devices can't speak a common Bluetooth language, they won’t be able to connect.

-What you can do about pairing failures
+What you can do about Bluetooth pairing failures

 The process for pairing devices can vary.
-Sometimes, for example, it involves tapping a code into your phone.
-Other times, you can just physically touch your phone to the device you want to pair it with.
-Or in the case of the Bose SoundLink, you only have to hold down a button on the speaker to pair it with a phone.
+Sometimes, it involves tapping a code into your phone or computer.
+Other times, you can physically touch your phone to the device you want to pair it with (you'll see this option with phones and devices that have NFC, or Near Field Communications, as a feature.
+It's commonly found on Android phones).